oscols/DD2482-tutorial/ansible-disaster-recovery/step5/disaster.md

 Oh no...
 It looks like a missile was launched, we need to act quickly!

 And whatever you do, do not execute this code snippet.
-I beg you, please, do not do it!!!
+I beg you, please, don't do it!!!
+Please...

 ```
 bash /usr/local/bin/secret/do_not_run_this_script